 Then there's the fact that customer complaints can escalate into professional liability lawsuits if they're not handled properly.
-Considering that customer disputes are pretty common (a recent survey we did at Insureon found that 22 percent of small business owners have faced a client complaint in the last year), the stakes are high.
+The stakes are high.

 So let's see how your CRM can help you keep customers satisfied.

 Organization is of crucial importance.
 You can't address complaints that you can't find.
-If you're like many small business owners, client questions may get lost in your inbox or social media feeds—and social is a big deal.
-A study from social media marketing firm Sprout Social found that 83 percent of customer service inquiries on social media go unanswered.
+If you're like many small business owners, customer questions may get lost in your inbox or social media feeds.

-Plus, some CRM software allows you to link a task to a particular contact.
-So if resolving a dispute requires a face-to-face meeting, you can schedule that all in one place to make sure your client's needs are addressed quickly.
+Plus, some small business CRM software, like Keap, allows you to assign a task to a particular customer and employee.
+So if resolving a dispute requires a face-to-face meeting, you can schedule that all in one place to make sure your customer’s needs are addressed quickly.

-3. CRM gives you the insight you need to engage meaningfully
+3. A CRM gives you the insight you need to engage meaningfully

 The same insight that allows you to create personalized correspondence for leads and prospects can also help you when a customer comes to you with a complaint.

 A quick look at your customer's history, as cataloged in your CRM, can give you an idea of how they've engaged with your business, what they've bought from you, and who they've worked with before.
 Armed with that info, you can offer solutions that haven't already been tried.

 Just remember, when you engage with a dissatisfied customer, you should: